ManOfMiles/eqmCalc/README.md

 EQMs are not the same as 'award miles', award miles are miles earned based on the cost of the ticket and are redeemed for 'free flights'.
 EQMs are not redeemable miles, rather they are miles that accumulate towards earning elite status with a given airline.

-An example elite status is Delta 'Silver Medallion', you'd need to earn 25,000 EQMs (Delta calls them MQMs) in a single calendar year to qualify.
+An example elite status is Delta 'Silver Medallion', you'd need to earn 25,000 EQMs (Delta refers to them as MQMs) in a single calendar year to qualify.

 Based on the fare class code "letter" of the specific flight booked, an airline will credit you EQMs based on the actual flight distance multiplied by the fare class multiplier.
 The fare class multiplier can range from 0x (basic economy) up to 3x (First Class)